teone/easy-mocker/README.md

 ]
 ```

-That will generate the following endpoints, note that all endpoint will be prefixed bi `/api`:
+That will generate the following endpoints, note that all endpoint will be prefixed by `/api`:

 - `GET /api/users`
 - `GET /api/users/:id`